razshare/sveltekit-sse/README.md

 ## Transform

-While on the client, you can transform the stream into any type of object you want by using `source::select::transform`.
+You can transform the stream into any type of object you want by using `source::select::transform`.

 The `transform` method receives a `string`, which is the value of the store.